 - Additionally, you can also setup a custom domain and SSL certificate for the new static website.

 The result?
-A much faster and modern website at no cost, powered by WordPress.
+A faster and more modern website at no cost, powered by WordPress.

 Then why is everyone not taking this route?
 Because: